jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 style="max-width: 360px"
 title="According to Netflix fast.com, the connection speed is approximately 920 Mbps." />

-## Millimeter wave backhaul
+## Fiber backbone

-While some buildings in Wave G's network are connected by fiber, we're actually connected by millimeter wave transmitters/receivers mounted on the rooftop of our high-rise building.
+While many buildings in Wave G's network are connected by millimeter wave rooftop connections, our building has a 10G fiber connection.
+Our building also has rooftop millimeter wave dishes to serve other nearby buildings that do not have fiber runs.

 If you look out from our tower's roof toward Elliott Bay, you can see a few of the other nearby buildings that we connect to: